heatblaze/Predictive-Reorder-Assistant/README.md

 - React Router for deep linking (/inventory/:id)
 - Smart calculations on the backend to keep frontend logic minimal
 - Minimal design using plain CSS, dark theme, and responsive layout
-- Modular file structure to allow easy scaling (e.g., auth, user roles) The hardest part was ensuring the trend forecasting logic was clear and usable.
+- Modular file structure to allow easy scaling (e.g., auth, user roles).

+The hardest part was ensuring the trend forecasting logic was clear and usable.
 I chose to use a 30-day reorder prediction to keep it practical.

 ---